Communities

 • I suspect that the asterisk next to the name of my coordinate `t` has something to do with the error.
 But I don't understand what it means; I could only find that it is a reference to something called "proper coordinate".

-Suggested 9 months ago by Karl Knechtel‭
+Suggested over 1 year ago by Karl Knechtel‭